Guardian Connector

 Why it matters

-Indigenous Peoples safeguard over 80% of the world’s biodiversity, and are increasingly in need of digital tools to monitor it.
-However, most digital tools are poorly designed for their realities: overly complex, tied to Western data frameworks, dependent on external servers, and inaccessible in remote environments.
-Just as critical, little attention is given to where the data resides once collected, leaving communities without true ownership or control.
+These tools are often overly complex, built around Western data frameworks, dependent on external servers, and difficult to use in remote or low-connectivity environments.
+Just as critical, little attention is paid to where the data resides once collected, leaving communities without true ownership or control.

 As the UN Human Rights Council’s Expert Mechanism on the Rights of Indigenous Peoples notes: